$10 Gold Eagle

 The $10 Liberty Head Eagle Coin is a significant part of American coin history.
 Designed by Christian Gobrecht, the third Chief Engraver of the United States Mint, this design first appeared in 1838 on several denominations, including the $10, $5, and $2.50 Eagles.
 The $10 Liberty Eagle ran for 69 years, from 1838 to 1907.
 Now, you can purchase certified 1901-S $10 Liberty...Read More

-The Liberty Head $10 Eagle Gold Coin was one of the longest-running US Mint designs for the Eagle series.
-First introduced in 1838 by Christian Gobrecht, the 3rd Chief Engraver of the US Mint, this design was used on several denominations, including the $10, $5, and $2.50 Eagles.
-The $10 Liberty Eagle had the most extended production run, lasting from 1838 until 1907.
-Righ...Read More
+The $10 Liberty Head Eagle Coin stands out as one of the longest-running designs in US coinage history.
+Designed by Christian Gobrecht, the 3rd Chief Engraver of the US Mint, this coin was introduced in 1838 and used for the $10, $5, and $2.50 denominations.
+O...Read More

 1932 Pre-33 $10 Indian Gold Eagle Coin NGC MS65